-Inclusion of women's rights organizations in Policy processes - Hungary
+BOX 4: The inclusion or exclusion of women's rights organizations in policy processes

-FIDESZ government action targets gender policies and women's movement organization with increasing intensity since 2010.
-Consultation mechanisms between state actors and women's rights groups were not very consolidated in Hungary prior to 2010, with some minor improvement between 2009 and 2010.
-Yet, after 2010 the situation further deteriorated.
-Consultative relations first moved from formalized consultative status to ad-hoc involvement in a limited number of policy processes.
-More recently, this moved gradually towards limiting forms of cooperation between state actors and women's groups and ultimately into persecution of these groups.
-In 2010 the FIDESZ government dismantled most of the gender equality structures in place under the previous government.
-After 2010, the Council for Gender Equality was not convened, ending any formalized interaction between the government and women's rights organizations (Juhász, 2012; Szikra, 2014).
-Consultation groups after 2010 were ad-hoc.
-They now included conservative pro-family groups and conservative women's rights groups.
-But most formalized consultation between the government and women's rights groups stopped.
-Womens' organizations lost their standing in relevant policy processes and were replaced by conservative and religious organizations.
-The government started to provide support and opportunities for non-feminist conservative women's organizations and to include them in consultation.
-In 2013 an alternative coalition (Association of Hungarian Women) was launched that aimed to challenge the place of the Hungarian Women's Lobby in the European Women's Lobby and also to delegate a representative to the EU gender equality agency, European Institute for Gender Equality.
-Starting from 2013, the government moved beyond exclusion towards the repression of women's movement actors using methods ranging from regulatory tools such as excessive auditing and surveillance to more violent and repressive tools such as police searches.
-Thus, they limited capacity to activism both by means of threat but also by demanding unnecessary and mostly unavailable resources for handling excessive auditing.
-Waves of auditing and raids took place in Hungary against several rights NGOs (women's rights, LGBT, other civil rights groups) funded by the Norwegian Civil Fund starting from 2013.
-Auditing procedures run for years and were closed without any findings of irregularity (Tasz, 2016).
+The FIDESZ Government in Hungary has targeted gender policies and women's movement organizations with increasing intensity.
+Consultation mechanisms between state actors and women's rights groups were previously not very consolidated, with some minor improvement between 2009 and 2010, but after 2010 the situation deteriorated.
+The Government dismantled most of the gender equality structures.
+The Council for Gender Equality was no longer convened, ending any formalized interaction with women s rights organizations (Juhász 2012; Szikra 2014).
+Consultation groups became ad-hoc, and they now included conservative pro-family groups and conservative women's rights groups.
+Women's organizations lost their standing in relevant policy processes and were replaced by conservative and religious organizations.
+The Government started to provide support and opportunities for non-feminist conservative women's organizations.
+In 2013, an alternative coalition (Association of Hungarian Women) was launched that aimed to challenge the place of the Hungarian Women's Lobby in the European Women's Lobby and also to delegate a representative to the European Institute for Gender Equality.
+Starting from 2013, the Government moved beyond exclusion towards the repression of women's movement actors using methods ranging from regulatory tools such as excessive auditing and surveillance to more violent and repressive tools such as police searches.
+Thus, they limited the capacity for activism both by means of threat but also by actions demanding unnecessary and mostly unavailable resources (see also Box 5).